wayne987/tp/docs/UserGuide.md

 ### 4.1 Profile commands

 #### 4.1.1 Creating a new profile : `create`
-Create a new profile for a Person.
+Create a new profile for a new Person.

 Format: `create n/NAME id/ID_NUM h/HEIGHT w/TARGET_WEIGHT`

 Examples:
 `create n/Johnny id/1234 h/170 w/68`

-#### 4.1.2 Editing an existing profile: `profile edit`
+#### 4.1.2 Editing an existing profile: `update`
-Edit an existing profile.
+update an existing profile.

-Format: `profile edit n/NAME id/ID_NUM h/HEIGHT w/TARGET_WEIGHT`
+Format: `update [optional] n/NAME id/ID_NUM h/HEIGHT w/TARGET_WEIGHT`

 Examples:
-`profile edit n/John id/1233 h/170 w/70`
+`update n/Jonhhy`

+Meaning:`update the name of current profile that you are looking to Johnny`

+Warning:`must update at least one of the field and it cannot be the same as the current one`

+#### 4.1.3 viewing another profile: `login`
+Changes the profile that you are currently looking at to another profile

+Format: `update [index]`

+Examples:
+`login 2`

+Meaning:`changes the current profile that you are looking at to the profile in the profile list with an index of 2`

 ### 4.2 Day commands
 Commands in this section are useful in tracking of daily weight records.
 You should use these commands to log your weight for